 Kama Ayurveda!
-Is there anyone who doesn’t know this brand.
+Is there anyone who doesn’t know this brand?
 Most well known for its authentic ayurvedic products, Kama’s production partner is the one and only Arya Vaidya Pharmacy, which is the original Ayurvedic Institution based in Coimbatore.
-Kama Ayurveda not only provide iconic beauty treatment products with zero artificialness, they do not conduct test on animals too.
-That is why it is the most sort out brand among natural skincare junkies.
+Kama Ayurveda not only provides iconic beauty treatment products with zero artificialness, but they also do not conduct tests on animals too.
+That is why it is the most sort-out brand among natural skincare junkies.
 However, trying and testing out their products to check your skin suitability can make a hole in your pocket.
-Yes their products are expensive!
-Today I would like to give you a jist of various Kama Ayurveda products that I got to try recently.
+Yes, their products are expensive!
+Today I would like to give you a list of various Kama Ayurveda Products that I got to try recently.
 That includes both products that worked for me and those that didn’t work out.
 Let’s hop on.

 4. Kama Ayurveda Pure Rose Water Review